cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 It is convenient for hash-to-curve and decompression to agree on a notion of sign, since this may permit simpler implementations.

-See {{bg-curves}} for a discussion of representing x as a vector; this representation is used in both of the variants immediately below.
+See {{bg-curves}} for a discussion of representing elements of field extensions as vectors; this representation is used in both of the sgn0 variants below.

+Note that any valid sgn0 function for field extensions must iterate over the entire vector representation of the input element.
+To see why, imagine a function sgn0\* that ignores the final entry in its input vector, and consider a field element x = (0, 0, 0, 0, x\_5).
+Since sgn0\* ignores x\_5, sgn0\*(x) == sgn0\*(-x) == 1, which is incorrect
+when x\_5 != 0.
+The same argument applies to all entries of x, establishing the claim.

 ### Big endian variant {#sgn0-be}